 This is where most men suffer!
-When you are aroused enough and are willing to indulge into sexual intercourse with your partner but the soft erections don’t allow for an easy penetration.
+When you are aroused enough and are willing to indulge in sexual intercourse with your partner but the soft erections don’t allow for easy penetration.
 If soft erections are becoming a common occurrence, you should consider getting diagnosed.

 How to know if you have physical or psychological ED?

 About 20% of the erectile dysfunction cases are related to psychological factors.
-The physical reactions of the body are secondary to the psychological reasons.
-Psychological ED can be understood by examining if one suffers from anxiety, depression, low-self esteem, disturbed childhood, sexual abuse, sexual trauma, feelings of guilt in sex or many other reasons.
+The physical reactions of the body are secondary to psychological reasons.
+Psychological ED can be understood by examining if one suffers from anxiety, depression, low self-esteem, disturbed childhood, sexual abuse, sexual trauma, feelings of guilt in sex, or many other reasons.

 Diagnosis processes and treatment!